ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C15_Advanced_Generics.md

 ### Contravariance

-Contravariance is suitable for consumer objects that only take in data of type `T` and do not produce it.
+Contravariance is suitable for consumer objects that only take in data of type `T` and do not produce it:
-For example:

 ```python
 # contravariance.py